efar301/learn-pytorch/README.md

 # learn-pytorch

 ## This repository is meant to act as a gateway to learning Pytorch.
-I tried to simplify the basics to a degree that is somewhat understandable to someone completely new to pytorch.
+I tried to simplify the basics to a degree that is understandable to someone completely new to pytorch.
 As this repository matures, I plan on adding more advanced topics.

 I would recommend having a basic working knowledge of the principles of deep learning before digging into this repository.